yhs968/yhs968.github.io/_posts/2017-02-13-Gaussian Process Regression with scikit-learn.md

 ---
 layout: post
-title:  "GP Regression with scikit-learn"
+title:  "Gaussian Process Regression with scikit-learn"
 date:   2017-02-13
 categories: jekyll update
 ---

-# GP Regression with `scikit-learn`
+# GP(Gaussian Process) Regression with `scikit-learn`

 **GPML(Gaussian Processes for Machine Learning)[1]** is a great book to learn Gaussian Processes.
 However, I found that there aren't many python codes that actually reproduces the examples in the book.(most of them were general-purpose libraries)